 By Shakaila Forbes-Bell

-Shakaila Forbes-Bell is the founder and owner of The Psychology of Fashion Blog.
-Visit the About the Editor page to find out more about her journey into Fashion Psychology
+Shakaila Forbes-Bell is the owner and creator of The Psychology of Fashion blog.
+Find out more about her journey here.